ava-labs/blobvm/README.md

 ## Future Work
 ### Moderation
 `BlobVM` does not include any built-in moderation mechanism to block/remove illicit content.
-As a first pass, someone could implement an M-of-N governance contract that can remove any value if it violates some code of conduct.
+In the future, someone could implement an M-of-N governance contract that can remove any value if it violates some code of conduct.

+### Improved Access Proof
+The current `AccessProof` mechanism is naive and gameable (seeded by the parent block hash and index).
+In the future, someone could implement an on-chain VRF that could be used as a more robust seed.